RIFTEK-LLC/RF62X-SDK/README.md

 > We recommend to use a git client for downloading and Qt Creator for project building

+### Running RF62X SDK tutorials
+Here a basic example how to use method for searching RF62X devices.
+You can open and build it by **Qt Creator**:
+*  Load the CMakeLists.txt file from the **samples/win64/CMake/RF627_search** folder via **File > Open File or Project** (Select the CMakeLists.txt file)
+*  Select compiler (MinGW, MSVC2017, Clang, etc..) and click **Configure Project**
+*  Compile project

+Beside the example below, you may want to check the documentation where each function contains a separate code example.
+All example project can be compiled and executed.

 ## RF62X CORE
+RF62X CORE is the main library with basic functionality for work with scanners and platform dependent methods (such as memory, network, output/input methods, etc.) requiring initialization.
-This base library was written in C programming language in accordance with C99 Sdandart (ISO/IEC 9899:1999) for the following scanner series:
+This library was written in C programming language in accordance with C99 Sdandart (ISO/IEC 9899:1999).
-*  RF627-old
-*  RF627-smart

 ##### Last release libraries: